Local Deployment

 Localhost(orMy MacBook) - IP Address:

-127.0.0.1(or your LAN IP if running ACT in a container that can’t see host localhost) - User: Your system username (run
+127.0.0.1(or your LAN IP if running ServOS in a container that can’t see host localhost) - User: Your system username (run

 whoamito check) - Authentication: